Malama-Project/milestones/Milestone2POA.md

    - [app.malamaproject.org](https://app.malamaproject.org) remains our **functional** environment for credit creation and land parcel management.

 4. **Mobile-Friendly Dashboard**
-   - Began integrating **mobile-focused UI/UX** improvements, as shown in our screenshots and the live prototype [here](https://malama-labs-nana.vercel.app/).
+   - Began integrating **mobile-focused UI/UX** improvements, as shown in our screenshots and the live prototype at [https://malama-labs-nana.vercel.app/](https://malama-labs-nana.vercel.app/).
    - This addresses landowner feedback that data should be easily updated from the field.

 ---